The 5am Club: What is it And Should You Join?

 Being happy can also majorly affect your productivity, with a study by Oxford University’s Saïd Business School finding that happy workers are 13% more productive during the day.

-3. Reduction in morning stress
+3. Reduces morning stress

 4. Greater self-control